Frequently Asked Questions

 How is the Rotary Club of Westbourne different to others?

 One of the key differences about the Rotary Club of Westbourne is that we meet at breakfast time, and meetings finish around 8.30am, which gives us all time to get to work to start our professional day.
+We encourage potential members to visit us initially at a projects & events focussed meeting so they can get to find out more about what our club does and to encourage them to get involved.

 How do I become a member?